alexunder/X-toys/doc-note/SettlementPlan/plan.markdown

 ### Getting a marriage ###

-When I am ready for getting marriage, I will colloect all my and my wife's related documents to get the  Marriage Certificate.
+When I am ready for getting marriage, I will collect all my and my wife's related documents to get the  Marriage Certificate.
 This link includes many instructions and tutorials about marriage issues: [http://www.saskatchewan.ca/residents/births-deaths-marriages-and-divorces/marriages](http://www.saskatchewan.ca/residents/births-deaths-marriages-and-divorces/marriages).

-### Having a babay ###
+### Having a baby ###

-If we deicede to have a baby, we will learn enough knowledges to let babaies healthy.
+If we decide to have a baby, we will learn enough knowledges to let babies healthy.
 Then I am going to get the birth certificate, the helpful instruction is from [http://www.ehealthsask.ca/vitalstats/births/ordercertificate/Pages/default.aspx](http://www.ehealthsask.ca/vitalstats/births/ordercertificate/Pages/default.aspx).

 ## Money ##